 Returning south, we found a Twite, Brambling and Redwings on route to our hotel.
 We then arrived at Sandgarth to look for the Thrush Nightingale and I bumped into Jacquie and Dave Bridges (Norfolk bird recorders) – it was lovely to see them and Jacquie told us the exact spot to see the Thrush Nightingale.
 We could not believe our luck, when arriving at the viewing point, the bird appeared within seconds on a grassy path for us all to enjoy.
 I have never seen a Thrush Nightingale behave this way!
 They are normally incredibly elusive – this was absolute magic!

-We searched a large area of scrub/garden close by and produced a Chiffchaff and a Goldcrest – another exciting area with huge potential and the imagination ran riot with Hermit Thrushes, Black-and-White Warblers, Subalpine Warblers and so on!
+We searched a large area of scrub/garden close by, which produced a Chiffchaff and a Goldcrest – another exciting area with huge potential and the imagination ran riot with Hermit Thrushes, Black-and-White Warblers, Subalpine Warblers and so on!
 This garden must have been designed by a birder – there were paths, clearings, bridges over cascading burns, seats in just the rest places and plants, shrubs and trees to attract all birds!!!

 Our last stop of the day was to see the Parrot Crossbills at Helendale in Lerwick.
 We had lovely views of these gregarious birds, but the stunning male did not want to pose for photos and tended to be in the darkest areas of the pine tree.
 Fascinating to watch these cracking birds, who would take a pine cone and then take it to the darkest area, by the trunk of the pine tree to eat it.